 - Hesston College employs four adult staff persons as resident directors.
 These persons live in the dorms and are prepared to give adult supervision and direction for any emergency situation.

-- The vice president of Student Life has the responsibility for the supervision and training of the RAs and RDs, including making sure that they know how to respond to emergency or crisis situations and/or to incidents in which there may be criminal activity.
+- The vice president of Student Development has the responsibility for the supervision of the director of Campus Life.
+The director of Campus Life has the responsibility for the supervision and training of the RAs and RDs, including making sure that they know how to respond to emergency or crisis situations and/or to incidents in which there may be criminal activity.

 All students are encouraged to take ownership in helping to make the campus safe and are encouraged to use the 911 emergency number whenever needed.

 - All rooms in the dorms are secured by lock and key, and all students are encouraged to be very careful about keeping their rooms locked when they are not there.